styler-ai/cursor-python-template/README.md

 [📖 **View the Online Documentation**](https://styler-ai.github.io/cursor-python-template/index.html)

-## Documentation Template
+## Documentation Folders Overview

-This project includes a Sphinx documentation template in the `/template-sphinx-documentation/` folder.
+This project provides two separate documentation folders:

-- If you want to use this template, **rename `/template-sphinx-documentation/` to `/docs/`**.
-- `/docs/` is the standard location for Sphinx documentation and is compatible with GitHub Pages.
-- If you already have your own documentation, you can ignore or remove `/template-sphinx-documentation/`.

-**Project Structure:**

-- `/template-sphinx-documentation/`: Sphinx documentation source files, configuration, and build scripts (including `fix_rst_formatting.py`, `Makefile`, and `make.bat`).
+- **/template-docs/**: This is a ready-to-use Sphinx documentation template for users of this Python project template.
+Copy or rename this folder to `/docs/` in your own project to quickly set up Sphinx documentation.
+It includes example configuration, build scripts, and a formatting script.
+- **/template-sphinx-documentation/**: This folder contains the documentation for the template project itself (i.e., the documentation you are reading now).
+It is not intended to be copied or used as a template by users.
-- `/docs/`: Contains only the built HTML output for GitHub Pages.
+- **/docs/**: This folder is used for the built HTML output of the template project's own documentation, and is published via GitHub Pages.
 Do not edit by hand.

+## How to Use the Sphinx Template

+1. **For your own project:**
+   - Copy or rename `/template-docs/` to `/docs/` in your new repository.
+   - Edit the contents (add your `.rst` or `.md` files, update `conf.py`, etc.).
+   - Use the provided `Makefile` or `make.bat` to build your documentation.
+   - The included `fix_rst_formatting.py` script will help keep your RST files clean and warning-free.

+2. **For this template project:**
+   - `/template-sphinx-documentation/` is only for the documentation of this template itself.
+You do not need to use or copy it for your own project.

+## Project Structure

+- `/template-docs/`: Sphinx documentation template for users (copy/rename to `/docs/` in your own project)
+- `/template-sphinx-documentation/`: Documentation for this template project (not for user projects)
+- `/docs/`: Built HTML output for GitHub Pages (do not edit by hand)
-- `/src/`: Python package code.
+- `/src/`: Python package code
-- `/tests/`: Test files.
+- `/tests/`: Test files
-- `/scripts/`: Utility scripts.
+- `/scripts/`: Utility scripts
-- `/.cursor/rules/`: Cursor AI rules.
+- `/.cursor/rules/`: Cursor AI rules

 For more information on Sphinx, see [sphinx-doc.org](https://www.sphinx-doc.org/).